bastienbot/laravel-set-lang/README.md

-# laravel-set-lang
+# Laravel set Lang

-nfos
+# Infos
 This package is only compatible with Laravel 5.1+
 This package has two purposes :
 * setting by **default** the language to the client browser language
-* providing routes and a service provider to set the user's language choice in a **cookie** and retrieve it on load
+* providing routes and a service provider to set the user's language choice in a **cookie** and retrieve it on load Fallback language is english

-# Installation
+# Usage
-1. Go to you Laravel project folder
+* Go to you Laravel project folder in your favorite terminal
-2. Copy in your favorite terminal :  `composer require bastienbot/laravel-set-lang dev-master`
+* Execute :  `composer require bastienbot/laravel-set-lang dev-master`
-3. add the following line to the `config/app.php` :
+* Add the following line to the `config/app.php` :
 ```
 'providers' => [
         Illuminate\Auth\AuthServiceProvider::class,